 - Successful Planting: Plant your crops according to their season.
 In return, you’ll get more crops at the end of the year.
 Suppose you have planted spinach or lettuce during spring; by the time of summer, they will stop growing, and you can plant other crops which grow well in summer.
 Continue this method till winter; you’ll be in profit with more crops by the end of the year.

 Winter Storage: Winter crops are the ones on which we are dependable the most.
 Make sure to produce much more winter crops than usual ones because, after winter, it takes time to grow some new crops in the spring or summer.
 Until then, you have to be dependent on your winter crops.
 Storage is the ultimate solution if you only consume the crops which only you grow in your garden.

 Best vegetable garden layout planner apps to download

 Everything is so easy in this world of the internet.
-If you are a beginner and need some help mapping your garden, you should be aware of some available applications in the app store or the Google play store.
+If you are a beginner and need some help mapping your garden, you should be aware of some available applications in the Apple App Store or the Google Play Store.
 Virtual help is a good thing that will help you to go through the methods very easily.
-There are few apps for your quick help:
+There are a few apps for your quick help:

 Allan Armitage, Ph.D., professor emeritus of horticulture at the University of Georgia, has created this app to help you out in every possible way.
-You might have to pay a few amounts of money for experiencing gardening with the help of this extraordinary virtual platform.
+You might have to pay a nominal charge to experience the premium virtual platform.
 This application helps you to know about the right plant to adopt.
 It also suggests where and how you can put up a plant in your garden or indoors.
 It brings you closer to the knowledge of gardening, which can be just gained at your fingertips.
-The prevention for pests and how to restore your plants from the cost of the damage by the pests are all available on this app.
+Pest prevention and storage of crops are available in this app in detail.

 http://www.allanarmitage.net/dr-as-app-for-ios-androids (This is where you’ll get the above-mentioned app)